-3. Share with others what the Lord has done for you.
+3. Share with Others What the Lord Has Done for You.
 Think of the mad man once again.
-A complete transformation took place in him: from an uncontrollable, naked, in chains and shackles, with supernatural physical strength, screaming day and night, and self-gashing man to clothed, calm, sitting down, and in the right mind man (v.
+A complete transformation took place in him: from an undesired, uncontrollable, naked, in chains and shackles, with supernatural physical strength, screaming day and night, and self-gashing man to the transformed, clothed, calm, sitting down, and in the right-mind man (v.
 15).
 He became a new creation in Christ.
 With his right mind, he implored Jesus to allow him to join Jesus.
-Jesus says, no. Instead, Jesus commands him to go home to his people and report to them what great things the Lord has done for him, and how God had mercy on him (v.
-19).
-So he did.
-He went home and began to proclaim in his hometown and vicinities what great things Jesus had done for him; and everyone was amazed.
+Jesus said, no. Instead, Jesus commanded him to "Go home to your people and report to them what great things the Lord has done for you, and how He had mercy on you."
+So, he did.
+He went home and began to proclaim in his hometown and vicinities what great things Jesus had done for him; and everyone was amazed (v.
+20).
 The purpose of miracles is the glory of God.
-Have you experienced God's miracles for you, then share your stories and testimonies with the people around you so that they too know what great things God has done for you and glorify your Father in Heaven (Matthew 5:16).
+If you have experienced God's miracles for you, then share your stories with your family and friends so that they too know what great things God has done for you and glorify your Father in Heaven (Matthew 5:16).